Home

 Gather them together between 5 and 8 stems and tie them with a piece of string.

-Place them head down in a brown paper bag with the ends protruding a few inches and hang the bag up by the stem end in a warm, dark place - an airing cupboard is probably the best you will find in a modern house.
+Place them head down in a brown paper bag with the ends protruding a few inches and hang the bag up by the stem end in a warm, dark place - shed or under the stairs perhaps.
+I have some hooks screwed into the ceiling of my under stairs cupboard.

 Oven Drying

-Take the leaves off the herb sprigs after washing and drying on a paper towel - spread over a baking tray in one layer.
+Take the leaves off the herb sprigs and spread over a baking tray in one layer.

 Use the plate warming section of a cooker or the bottom of a conventional oven with the door ajar - put it on the lowest heat.